I. Financial support by the Society and role of the Council

 VII.
 ERA Committee Chairs and their Participation in the Council Meeting.

-When the ERA must vote to keep supporting an ERA committee, or stop doing so, the Chair of that particular committee or initiative should be present at the Council meeting where this matter is discussed to reply to any question that arises from the Council discussion.
+When the ERA must vote to keep supporting an ERA committee, or stop doing so, the Chair of that particular committee or initiative should be present (virtual presence is also acceptable) at the Council meeting where this matter is discussed to reply to any question that arises from the Council discussion.

 VIII.
 ERA Committee Members and Financial Compensation